CodeAndChaosDev/cybersecurity-notes/tryhackme-notes/Cybersecurity101/Web-Application/OWASP-TOP10/Server-Side-Request-Forgery.md

 ## Conclusion
 To better understand and exploit SSRF vulnerabilities, visit http://MACHINE_IP:8087/ and locate the admin area as a targeted objective.
 Follow the specific instructions provided to access restricted areas of the website.

+# Try Hack me Challenge

+So this challenge is fun.
+You have to use burp suite to do SSRF.
+We stop the request while downloading the cv.
+This way we can change the server to our machine ip.
+In a terminal we use: nc -lvp 8030, and in burpsuite we change the server address to: MACHINE_IP:8030 and forward the request.
+This way we can get the flag.